Alex Verdugo Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to surrender 175 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- Royals pitchers combine to rank 23rd in baseball in home runs allowed (176 total, 1.3 per game).

-- In his most recent time out on Saturday against the Seattle Mariners, the righty tossed three innings, giving up seven earned runs while surrendering six hits.
+- The righty's most recent appearance was on Sunday against the Seattle Mariners, when he threw 5 2/3 innings, surrendering three earned runs while allowing five hits.

+- The 25-year-old has put up an ERA of 5.47, with 10.8 strikeouts per nine innings, in 11 games this season.
+Opponents have a .262 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.